What is the speed limit on campus?

 Where can I park my motorcycle?

-Upper classmen park in Red lots.
+Upper-class students park in Red lots.
 First year students park in Green lots.
 Faculty and staff park in Blue lots.
-Motorcycles must be registered with the Parking & Traffic Services office.
+Motorcycles must be registered with the Parking Services office.

-You can get a temporary permit at the Parking and Traffic Services office.
+You can get a temporary permit at the Parking Services office.
 Bring your College ID and the registration for the vehicle you will be parking on campus.

 If I bring a new vehicle to campus, can I transfer my student permit to the new vehicle?

 No, student permits are not transferable.
-Bring your permit to the Parking and Traffic Services office and exchange it for a permit for your new vehicle.
+Bring your permit to the Parking Services office and exchange it for a permit for your new vehicle.